 Stephen King’s Carrie Rejected

 Nowadays, these words would probably never appear together in a sentence.
 But back in the days when Stephen King was writing Carrie, it actually happened.
 In fact, his novel Carrie was rejected 30 times before being accepted!
-No one wanted to publish a science-fiction novels which dealt with negative connotations.
+No one wanted to publish science-fiction novels which dealt with negative connotations.